Boom Shaka

+Boom Shaka, being one of the leading kwaito groups in South Africa, had a strong effect on their young audience.
+The group was purposefully put together to appeal to a younger audience through their distinctive sound, unique visual style and dance moves.
+The Boom Shaka name is aimed at recognising the power of the king of the Zulu nation, Shaka Zulu, and combining it with the notion of an explosive musical sound.

+Artistry and legacy

+Along with their contemporaries, Boom Shaka contributed in forging kwaito into a unique and localised South African music genre.

-The major presence of female vocalists in the group, specifically, the artists Lebo Mathosa and Thembi Seete have been seen as both modes of female objectification and simultaneously voices for the feminist movement.
-The style of dancing and dress has stirred controversy among South African listeners as it invokes a type of female sexuality that many find degrading.
-The artists, however, would prefer to see their music as a liberating force.
-This sentiment is especially reflected in their track It's About Time produced on their debut album, Boom Shaka.
+The major presence of female vocalists in the group, specifically, Lebo Mathosa and Thembi Seete, have been seen as both modes of female objectification and simultaneously voices for the feminist movement.
+The style of dancing and dress stirred controversy among South African listeners as it invoked a type of female sexuality that many found degrading.
+Boom Shaka, however, preferred to see their music as a liberating force.
+This sentiment is especially reflected in their track 'It's About Time' produced on their debut album, Boom Shaka (1999).
+Against critiques of the objectification of Boom Shaka's female members, interviews with group member Lebo Mathosa reveal that her performances were intended both to empower herself financially and to challenge gender norms at the time.

-Despite the group's lyrics, many listeners and observers find the discrepancy between their outside image and the message behind the words too great to reconcile.
+Despite the group's lyrics, many listeners and observers found the discrepancy between their outside image and the message behind the words too great to reconcile.